pybind/pybind11_protobuf/README.md

-Fundamentally sharing protocol buffer types between C++ and python runtimes is unsafe because C++ assumes that it has full ownership of a protocol buffer messge, and many manipulate references owned by python.
+Fundamentally sharing protocol buffer types between C++ and python runtimes is unsafe because C++ assumes that it has full ownership of a protocol buffer message, and may manipulate references in a way that undermines python ownership semantics.
 Because of this sharing mutable references or pointers between C++ and python is not allowed.
 However when using the python fast proto implementation, the bindings may share an underlying protocol buffer with C++ when passed by `const &` into a C++ function.

 In cases where a protocol buffer is used as an in/out parameter in C++, additional logic will be required in the wrapper.